 Bishop Dr. Barbara Lewis King,

-affectionately called “Dr. Barbara,” is the Founder Minister/World Spiritual Leader of Hillside International Truth Center, Inc., a New Thought healing ministry open to all people, headquartered in Atlanta, GA.
+affectionately called “Dr. Barbara,” is the Founder Minister/World Spiritual Leader of Hillside International Truth Center, Inc., a New Thought, healing ministry open to all people, headquartered in Atlanta, Georgia.
 Hillside began with a prayer group of twelve in Dr. Barbara’s home in 1971 and now has thousands of members and supporters worldwide.
-Over the years, Hillside has welcomed numerous renowned individuals, including Maya Angelou, Rev. Dr. Michael Beckwith, Shirley Chisholm, Hon.
-Minister Louis Farrakhan, Rev. Jesse Jackson, Dottie Peoples, Della Reese, Richard Smallwood, Susan Taylor, Ben Vereen and Oprah Winfrey, who has called Dr. Barbara “the queen of New Thought.”

-Dr. Barbara is a native of Houston, TX.
-She has a bachelor’s degree from Texas Southern University and a Master of Social Work (MSW) degree from Atlanta University.
-With a continued belief in lifelong learning, Dr. Barbara received her Doctorate of Ministry from the Ecumenical Theological Seminary of Detroit, MI on June 2, 2012 at the age of 81.
+Dr. Barbara is a native of Houston, Texas.
+She has a bachelor’s degree in sociology from Texas Southern University and a Master of Social Work (MSW) degree from Atlanta University.
+With a continued belief in lifelong learning, Dr. Barbara received her Doctorate of Ministry from the Ecumenical Theological Seminary of Detroit, Michigan on June 2, 2012 at the age of 81.
 She has also received several honorary doctoral degrees.

 She began following her dream of becoming a minister as the program administrator at Christ Universal Temple (Chicago) under her spiritual mentor, Reverend Dr. Johnnie Colemon.
 She is an ordained minister, a professionally trained social work administrator, has served as Dean of Community Relations at Malcolm X College in Chicago, was a college instructor as well as Dean of Students at Spelman College in Atlanta.
-Dr. Barbara was the first African-American female non-psychiatrist Director of Emory’s South Central Community Mental Health Center headquartered in the Atlanta Southside Comprehensive Health Center on Pryor Road.
+Dr. Barbara was the first non-psychiatrist director of the Emory Mental Health Center headquartered in the Southside Comprehensive Health Center in Atlanta.

 In 2001, Dr. Barbara received the highest honor ever bestowed upon a woman when she was enstooled as the first female chief at Assin Nsuta, Ghana, West Africa of the Ashante tribe.
 Her stool name is Nana Yaa Twumwaa 1.

-In honor and recognition of nearly 50 years of service to God’s people everywhere, and the thousands of people she taught, trained and ministered at Hillside International Truth Center, Inc., the International College of Bishops assembled and consecrated Dr. Barbara to the sacred office of Bishop on September 26, 2010.
+In honor and recognition of nearly 50 years of service to thousands at Hillside and throughout the world, the International College of Bishops assembled and consecrated Dr. Barbara to the sacred office of Bishop on September 26, 2010.
 She made history as the first New Thought minister to receive that honor.

 On January 28, 2011, as “a permanent tribute … to the foot soldiers who waged the fight for equality and human dignity,” Dr. Barbara’s shoes were added to the International Civil Rights Walk of Fame for her work in Dr. Martin Luther King’s Chicago movement.
 The shoes will be moved from the Martin Luther King Jr. National Historic Site in Atlanta to the National Center for Civil and Human Rights, also in Atlanta.
 In February 2011, the Samuel DeWitt Proctor Conference presented her with the “Beautiful Are Their Feet” award which honors men and women throughout the international religious community “whose steps God has ordered and whose works are worthy to be praised” for accepting the role of servant leadership.
 She was inducted into the Board of Preachers of Martin Luther King Jr. International College of Ministers and Laity and her portrait hangs in the International Hall of Honor at Martin Luther King Jr. International Chapel at Morehouse College.